wersosn/task-management-app/README.md

 ## Design patterns used
 - Builder - for creating tasks and notes
 - Command - for handling operations on tasks and notes
-- Observer -
+- Observer - for informing about filter changes
 - Proxy - for searching tasks and notes by keywords
-- State -
+- State - for changing the task state
-- Store -
+- Store - for storing the selected task/note and allowing its sharing between different application components
 - Template method - for generating reports and summaries
-- MVVM -
+- MVVM - for separating the logical layer from the user interface

 ## Tech stack
 - C#